 Every time a cell is modified, Excel by default updates every formula in a workbook.
 This may cause work to become slower, especially in complex files with several formulas.
 We can switch the formula computation from automatic to manual to accelerate the entire process.
 This implies that formulas won’t be automatically calculated after each modification in a workbook.
 In this article, we will show you how to turn off AutoSum in Excel.

-2 Handy Ways to Turn Off AutoSum in Excel
+How to Turn Off AutoSum in Excel: 2 Handy Ways

 If you omit to manually recalculate and deselect the option to “Recalculate spreadsheet before saving,” the formula outcome will definitely be an error even if you save the file.
 This is a really crucial point, so take caution.
 You will discover how to turn off AutoSum in Excel using the Formulas tab and VBA code in the next two techniques.
 Let’s suppose we have a sample data set.